knowledgejunkie/sort-baby-photos/README.md

 - *--start-date* should be given in ISO 8601 format e.g. YYYY-MM-DD (date only) or YYYY-MM-DDThh:mm:ss (date and time).
-- If *--symlink* is specified sort-baby-photos will attempt to create symlinks from the original photos to the output direectory hierarchy.
+- If *--symlink* is specified sort-baby-photos will attempt to create symlinks from the original photos to the output directory hierarchy.
 By default, sort-baby-photos will move photos into the output directory hierarchy.
 - *--debug* will provide additional debugging output during processing.